Praying for a family in Gaza

 Mary Baker Eddy bios & audio

 Later in the year, I got invited to a party at my friend’s house.
-Everyone at the party was an exchange student, and I was excited to meet all of them and learn about their countries and cultures.
-While I was there, I noticed a girl who was sitting by herself.
-My friend later told me that this girl was from Gaza.
-I felt a wave of emotion, including fear, thinking about the conflict and this girl.
-I couldn’t imagine what she was going through.
+The party included exchange students, and I was excited to meet them and learn about their countries and cultures.
+While I was there, I noticed a girl who my friend later told me was from Gaza.
+I felt a wave of emotion thinking about the conflict and this girl.

 How would I know if my prayers were making a difference?